dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 (after completing the main thoughts here, summary above should be a bit more brief)

-## A Revolution of Empowerment for the 21st Century
+# (new title) A Revolution of Empowerment for the 21st Century

 Start with a brief discussion of Democracy vs Communism
 - particularly the values/ethics systems of both

+- In societies with different governmental structures, what motivates people to work hard?
-- in a communist or democratic society, what motivates people to work hard?
+  - in a communist or democratic society, how does this differ?
+  - in a free-market democratic system
+    - it's a mix of financial and sociocultural incentivization
   - in a communist system
-    - it's cultural. it's social engineering that creates these values/ethics structures?
+    - it's only sociocultural.
+Through social engineering, the Party creates these values/ethics structures.
-  - in a democratic & capitalist system
-    - it's

 - as currency and wealth are really medium of exchange for what conveys a liquidity of influence,
   - (need to move the content in this section around. cover basics